NishkarshRaj/Maven_Actions/README.md

 ## Contribution Guidelines

-Contributions of all sorts are appreciated :smile:
+Contributions of all sorts are appreciated.

 Please follow the following [guidelines](CONTRIBUTING.md)